 Meanwhile vendor’s aim to disrupt the market, we want to share the knowledge that ERP vendors hope you are not aware of.
 Our aim is to save you money, ensure your installation runs smoothly and for you to also understand common misconceptions.
 Essentially we want your project to stay on budget and most importantly prevent project failure.
 Below we have posted tips from each of our ‘ERP buyers guide’ sections.
 We hope you enjoy them, we know the vendors won’t…

 Ask for a fixed cost project

 As with many projects, once the programme has commenced it makes it harder to object to additional chargeable days.
-A vendor’s ideal commercial agreement is time and materials (T & M), there is a danger of this becoming an open cheque book.
-If the vendor is confident in their ability to achieve the timescale and their skill in mapping the scope and required functionality there may be a negotiation to be had.
+A vendor’s ideal commercial agreement is time and materials (T & M).
+There is a danger of this becoming an open cheque book.
+However, if the vendor is confident in their ability to achieve the timescale, their skill in mapping the scope and required functionality, there may be a negotiation to be had.
 ALL projects overrun in time AND budget.

 The wrong technology can restrict and cost your organisation dramatically.
 Insist you will be on the latest release and check out the future roadmap.
-Ensure that the next release isn’t planned imminently.
+Ensure the next release isn’t planned imminently.
 Enquire as to how many customers are on that release, you do not want to be the first test subject discovering all the bugs (hidden features!).
 Ask what language the software is written in.
-Ensure it is a common language that can be supported should the vendor disappear.
+In addition to ensuring it is a common language that can be supported should the vendor disappear.
 Uncover the technology limitations, find out what it can integrate with and the available outputs, future-proof your company.

 The price is always negotiable